 My message to those obsessed with getting new, better or shinier gear is this: Just about any camera manufactured in the last couple of years will be better than anything Henri Cartier-Bresson or Ansel Adams had access to 60 years ago.
 When they start taking their pictures off the walls of museums and art galleries to make room for your pictures, then you may have exhausted the capability of your camera, and maybe it’s time to upgrade.

-In most cases it will be someone who wants to take a picture of their children with nice blurry background.
+In most cases, it will be someone who wants to take a picture of their children with a nice blurry background.
 Kit lenses that most cameras come with are not capable of a great portrait.
 I will then suggest investing in a prime lens with longer focal length and aperture of about f1.8.
-My suggestion, however will not cost them thousands of dollars, maybe hundreds, and often just dozens of dollars if they are adventurous enough to get and use some of the great old manual lenses on ebay.
+My suggestion, however, will not cost them thousands of dollars, maybe hundreds, and often just dozens of dollars if they are adventurous enough to get and use some of the great old manual lenses on eBay.

-My private photography courses or the group workshops are meant to teach you becoming a better photographer, using the gear you already have.
+My private photography courses and workshops are meant to teach you becoming a better photographer, using the gear you already have.
 I am always open to questions and happy to explain in detail any concept that you are struggling with.
 In a photography workshop environment you will be able to not just hear the answer, but also see how to solve the problem and that will make it so much easier to understand.

-If you take one of my advanced classes I will teach you “how to see”.
+If you take one of my advanced classes I will also teach you “how to see”.
 Don’t laugh.
 Our brains are conditioned to skip over most of what we see and only just notice things that practically scream at us.
 A photographer will notice infinitely more details in a frame than an average person.
 We actually have to force ourselves to notice things.
 Little things sometimes that often give us so much pleasure to observe.